sluukkonen/possu/README.md

 ## Features & Goals

-- A Promise-based API which aims to make common operations easy
+- A Promise-based API which aims to reduce common boilerplate
 - Write raw SQL queries with tagged template strings
 - Support nested queries
 - Transaction handling
 - First-class TypeScript support
-- Not a framework. [node-postgres](https://node-postgres.com) already handles things like connection pooling for us, so you can integrate Possu easily to an existing application.
+- Not a framework.
+We let[node-postgres](https://node-postgres.com) handle the nitty-gritty bits like connection pooling for us, so you can integrate Possu easily to an existing application.

 ## TODO: